qqliu/batch-dynamic-kcore-decomposition/README.md

 * Single-Source Widest Path
 * k-Spanner

-The code for these applications is located in the `benchmark` directory.
+The code for these applications is located in the `benchmarks` directory.
 The implementations are based on the Ligra/Ligra+/Julienne graph processing frameworks.
 The framework code is located in the `src` directory.